trustgraph-ai/trustgraph/README.md

 # The Semantic Infrastructure for AI Apps

-Build production-grade AI agents that reason, not hallucinate.
+Build intelligent AI applications that reason, not hallucinate.
 TrustGraph is the open-source, full-stack platform for transforming raw data into precision-grounded intelligence through automated knowledge graph construction, custom ontology engineering, and intelligent context retrieval.

 Deploy anywhere.
 Own your data.
 Control your AI stack.